Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-cache/README.md

 ## Overview

 Checks the hit rate of the MySQL/MariaDB open table cache.
 A low hit rate means `table_open_cache` is too small for the workload and threads have to keep reopening tables.
-Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_stats() and verified in sync with MySQLTuner v2.8.41.
+Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_stats() and verified in sync with MySQLTuner.

 **Important Notes:**

 * Requires MySQL/MariaDB v5.1+
 * See [additional notes for all mysql monitoring plugins](https://linuxfabrik.github.io/monitoring-plugins/plugins-mysql/)
 * On a freshly booted server the hit rate is often near zero because the cache is empty and the first few accesses are all misses.
 Expect a transient WARN/CRIT immediately after a restart; the rate climbs as the workload reopens the same tables.
 Schedule restarts during quiet windows or use `--always-ok` for the first few minutes
 * `Table_open_cache_overflows` is intentionally not tracked.
 The MySQL reference manual describes it as "the number of times, after a table is opened or closed, a cache instance has an unused entry and the size of the instance is larger than `table_open_cache / table_open_cache_instances`" ([MySQL Server Status Variables](https://docs.oracle.com/cd/E17952_01/mysql-5.7-en/server-status-variables.html)).
 In other words, it is a routine cache-housekeeping counter that increments whenever MySQL temporarily extends a per-instance cache bucket above its allocated share, so a non-zero value is not by itself a problem.
 A [MySQL 5.6 benchmark by Dimitri Kravtchuk](https://planet.mysql.com/entry/?id=34237) shows healthy servers running with non-zero overflows for hours.
-The hit-rate threshold already covers the "table_open_cache is too small" signal and matches the same heuristic MySQLTuner v2.8.41 still uses.
+The hit-rate threshold already covers the "table_open_cache is too small" signal and matches the same heuristic MySQLTuner still uses.
 See [MariaDB KB: Optimizing table_open_cache](https://mariadb.com/kb/en/library/optimizing-table_open_cache/) for further tuning guidance

 **Data Collection:**